mido/mido/README.rst

     but I suspect that another process is sometimes stealing the CPU for long enough for this to happen.
 (Could it be garbage collection?
     I doubt it, but I won't rule it out yet.)

+  - libportmidi prints out error messages instead of returns err and setting the error message string.
+This is stricly a bug in portmidi, but it trickles up.

 Todo